awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_5/6-r53arc-readiness/6.2-readiness-check-dynamo-db/_index.en.md

 weight = 6
 +++

 Now we need to create readiness checks for our cells.
 For our application, we’re going to set up readiness checks for the DynamoDB tables, and the website endpoints.
-These are two example resources that our sample application will be monitored on.
+These are two examples of resources that we will be monitoring for our sample application.

 1. We’ll start with a readiness check for DynamoDB.
 Click **“Create a new readiness check”** to start: